iSlyy0717/CityRunner/README.md

 # CityRunner
 First Somewhat Finished Game

-Made by myself in Unity for final year project of Computer Science.
+Made in 3 weeks by myself in Unity for my final year project of Computer Science.